Big Time Rush (group): 2013–2014: 24/Seven

-In 2013, after the end of the run of the Big Time Rush television series, the group members continued touring until March 2014 and later put the band on an indefinite hiatus, and went on to pursue solo careers.
-Schmidt stated at that time that they would like to come back together again as a band if they have an opportunity.
-Kendall Schmidt later reformed the band Heffron Drive with Dustin Belt In May 2013.
+In 2013, after the end of the run of the Big Time Rush television series, the group members continued touring until March 2014 and later put the band on hiatus, and went on to pursue solo careers.
+Kendall Schmidt stated at that time that they would like to come back together again as a band if they have an opportunity.
+Schmidt later reformed the band Heffron Drive with Dustin Belt In May 2013.
+James Maslow competed on Dancing with the Stars in 2014 and Celebrity Big Brother in 2018, while Carlos PenaVega voiced the character of Bobby Santiago on Nickelodeon's animated series The Loud House.
+Henderson took some time away from performing before launching a solo career, releasing his debut single "Sleepwalker" in 2017.